TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Game gui too can be drawn independently
 	- Start with std::async?
 		- Actually some nice interface for completion could come in handy

-- WARNING!
-Interpolation should be run before parallelizing other systems because it might affect transforms!

-- If the render thread sleeps, we should be able to use it to speed up the frame preparation in jobs system
-	- Otherwise we have to be conservative in the number of threads by one
-	- Why not just post render jobs?
-	- game thread could post all the jobs, incl. rendering
-	- process_jobs_until(game waiting_already)
-		- or just until empty since the thread pool will be emptied of jobs by the end of each frame
-		- same for audio?
-			- if audio has nothing to do, it can help in producing the next frame as well
-	- game thread itself will process jobs

 - Audio parallelization
 	- We might just use a concurrentqueue to push audio jobs, preferably with a set maximum